rallred84/LSUMerchBackend/README.md

 ·password (string, optional): the desired password for the updated user
 ·firstName (string, optional): the first name of the updated user
 ·lastName (string, optional): the last name of the updated user
-°isAdmin (boolean, optional): is the updated user an admin?
+·isAdmin (boolean, optional): is the updated user an admin?

 **Returned Data**
 ·message (string): Your account has been updated ${firstName}!